Transparent. Future-proof. Compliant.

 • Integrating the materiality analysis into strategic decision-making processes to develop a forward-looking sustainability strategy

-• Building a robust ESG data architecture with clearly defined data sources, responsibilities, and validation processes for all reportable metrics
+• Building a solid ESG data architecture with clearly defined data sources, responsibilities, and validation processes for all reportable metrics

 • Implementing an integrated ESG data management system for the centralised collection, validation, and analysis of sustainability data across all business units